Top Market News: What Happened In Investing Today

 Snap Story Not Getting Better Today

-An analyst at Nomura Instinet believes user numbers are falling for Snapchat maker Snap, Inc. Last time we checked in on Snap, its quarterly results were bad, with expenses grossly outstripping revenue.
+An analyst at Nomura Instinet believes user numbers are falling for Snapchat maker Snap, Inc. (NYSE:SNAP) Last time we checked in on Snap, its quarterly results were bad, with expenses grossly outstripping revenue.
 A growth story seemed at the time to be the only thing that would support the company's lofty valuation, and any ding to that ought to hurt the stock.

 I like Snapchat.
 It's really fun to use.
 When might you come in as a buyer?
-Maybe at an EV/Sales ratio of 10, a few notches below Facebook's (FB)?
+Maybe at an EV/Sales ratio of 10, a few notches below Facebook's (NASDAQ:FB)?
 Market cap relative to sales for Snapchat is 45x, vs. around 15 for Facebook.
 They better get back to growing.

 See also: Musk comments on new models; Strong debut for Shotspotter